hey-network/mainchain/readme.md

 #### Description

-The Vesting Trustee smart contract is responsible for the vesting of tokens granted to early contributors, some pre-sale participants, and the Hey team.
-It protects their tokens while at the same time making sure these tokens can only be withdrawn after a given lock period.
+The Vesting Trustee smart contract is responsible for the vesting of tokens granted to early contributors, some pre-sale participants, and the *Hey* team.
+The contract protects noted parties' tokens while ensuring said tokens can be withdrawn only following a given lock period.

-This smart contract contains a mapping of `Grant`s, each parameterised with their own vested tokens amount and vesting time.
-Grants can be created and revoked anytime by the contract owner.
+This smart contract contains a mapping of `Grant`s, each parameterised with its own vested token amount and vesting time.
+Grants can be created and revoked at any time by the contract owner.

 The vesting scheme includes a cliff mechanism.
 Before the cliff date, no tokens can be withdrawn by the grantee.
-After the cliff date, tokens can progressively be withdrawn, with an amount limited by a linear interpolation between the vesting start and end times.
-After the vesting end time, the full amount of granted tokens can then be withdrawn.
+After the cliff date, tokens can be withdrawn progressively, with an amount limited by a linear interpolation between the vesting start and end times.
+Following the vesting end time, the full amount of granted tokens can then be withdrawn.
 Here is a mathematical description of the tokens that can be claimed and withdrawn by a grantee at a given time *t* for a grant of *V* tokens:

 ![Vesting equation](https://raw.githubusercontent.com/hey-network/mainchain/master/_readme_assets/vesting.png)

-Note that when a grant is revoked by the contract owner, the corresponding tokens amount is transferred back to the contract owner address.
+Note that when a grant is revoked by the contract owner, the corresponding token amount is transferred back to the contract owner's address.

-The smart contract is initially provisioned with tokens by the contract owner, so that grants can be rightly created.
+The smart contract is initially provisioned with tokens by the contract owner, so that grant can be rightly created.

-#### Testing of specifications
+#### Specification testing

 The full Vesting Trustee test suite can be run with the command `npm run test:vesting-trustee`.
-Each specification of the Vesting Trustee can also be verified individually with its dedicated test:
+Each specification of the Vesting Trustee can also be verified individually with its dedicated test, outlined as follows:

 | # | Description | Test command |
 | --- | ------------- | ------------- |